 The red wolf was originally considered extinct for about 75 years until specimens were rediscovered in the 1980s.
 Red wolves were reintroduced from captive breeding from 1974 to 1980 at Alligator River National Wildlife Refuge, North Carolina, and Red Rock Lakes National Wildlife Refuge, Montana.

 The red wolf is protected by law, and the Red Wolf Recovery Program protects these animals through captive breeding, and reintroduction into the forested regions of North Carolina and Tennessee.

 Captive breeding is the process of breeding animals in controlled environments.
 This is done to increase the population of rare or endangered animals.

 Captive breeding can also help researchers learn more about animal behavior and genetics.
 Red wolves were nearly hunted to extinction in the 1970s and 1980s.

-Red Wolf Sanctuaries are also research facilities, where Red Wolf sightings are recorded.
-This information is important for Red wolf researchers to understand Red Wolf’s behavior, Red Wolf’s diet, and Red Wolf’s life history.
+Red Wolf Sanctuaries are also research facilities where Red Wolf sightings are recorded.
+This information is important for Red Wolf researchers to understand Red Wolf’s behavior, diet, and life history.

 Red wolves were captured and brought into captivity to help save their species.
 The Red wolf population has now grown in captive breeding programs.
-Red wolves reproduce very slowly, and this limits how quickly they can be reintroduced back into the wild.
+Red wolves reproduce very slowly, limiting how quickly they can be reintroduced back into the wild.

 Reintroduction projects also help at Cape Romain National Wildlife Refuge’s Bulls Island.

-One of the most important ways that researchers help with conservation is by studying the animals and their habits.
-This helps us to understand how the animals live and what they need in order to survive.
-It also helps us to develop strategies for protecting them and helping them to thrive.
+One of the most important ways researchers help with conservation is by studying the animals and their habits.
+This helps us to understand how the animals live and what they need to survive.
+It also helps us develop strategies for protecting and helping them thrive.